jennybc/arms-length-render/src/demonstration.utf8.md

 ```

 ### Equate `output_dir` and `intermediates_dir` to distinct directory, at same level in hierarchy
 This works for the wrong reason.
-Since the common directory for output and intermediates is at the same level in hierarchy as the source directory, the incorrect relative paths in `pandoc_conver()` just happen to work out.
+Since the common directory for output and intermediates is at the same level in hierarchy as the source directory, the incorrect relative paths in `pandoc_convert()` just happen to work out.

 ```r